MicrosoftDocs/Viva/Viva/goals/tags.md

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers.
 The features described here are subject to change.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

-You can tag your Objectives and Key Results (OKRs) and projects in Viva Goals to group similar OKRs/projects under a common identifier or add an extra level of description.
-Tags make it easier to search for specific OKRs/projects and generate targeted reports - in this article, we'll cover how to add tags, search by tag and use the explorer to make reports with the Tags filter.
+You can tag your OKRs and projects in Viva Goals to group similar OKRs and projects under a common identifier or add an extra level of description.
+Tags make it easier to search for specific OKRs and projects and generate targeted reports.

+In this article, we will cover how to add tags, search by tag and use the explorer to make reports with the Tags filter.

 ## Add a Tag